raspberrypilearning/target-practice-simplified/en/step_1.md

 </div>
 </div>

-**Tip:** 💡 When you press **Stop** you will see a prompt that says 'Execution interrupted'.
+**Tip:** 💡 When you press **Stop**, you will see a prompt that says "Execution interrupted".
 This just means that you have stopped the program whilst the code was still running.

 --- /task ---